Leading The Way

 Anand holds a BE degree in Electronics from Mumbai University as well as MS and PhD from the Rochester Institute of Technology in Electrical engineering and Microsystems engineering.

-Mark Shandley is the Velodyne LiDAR's Vice President of Operations and Supply Chain Management.
+Mark Shandley is Velodyne LiDAR's Chief Procurement Officer.
 With over 30 years of experience in Operations and Supply Chain Management field at Fortune 500 and high-tech start-ups; he has effectively led teams and suppliers to deploy the most innovative, cutting edge solutions in Operations and Supply Chain Development.
 Mark has lived and worked in Asia, Europe and the U.S. with vast experience in hundreds of Consumer Electronics and Sensing Technologies.
 Mark has served at high-tech companies that include Flextronics, Apple, AMPEX.
 During his tenure at Flextronics, Mark lived and worked in Hong Kong, China and Malaysia providing leadership, training, and mentoring with local teams.
 Under Mark's leadership, Flextronics Consumer Digital Operations grew from $3-5 Billion and improved its Supply Chain metrics in Inventory Holding costs, ITO cost reductions, while provide E2E supply chain solutions for large OEMs in the Printing, Imaging and Consumer Digital products.
 Through Supplier Managed Inventory Programs and Demand Flow Technology, Mark's teams were able to achieve a very flexible and highly visible inbound supply chain model.
 Prior to that Mark served as President and CEO of a North American Based Contract Manufacturer specializing in PC Manufacturing and Wireless LAN devices.
 Mark was awarded the title of Top 25 Supply Chain Executives of 2009 by Global Supply Chain Magazine and Supply Chain Manager of the Year by Supply Chain Asia in 2011.

 Shandley received his Master's of Education from Colorado Christian University.